-The Victorian period was seen as a significant period in the development of Britain and new inventions formed a key part of this.
-These inventions helped shape the lives of normal everyday people and made travel, communication and trade easier than ever.
+The Victorian period was seen as a significant period in the development of not just Britain, but around the empire and the rest of the world too.
+New inventions formed a key part of this.
+These Victorian inventions helped shape the lives of normal everyday people and made travel, communication and trade easier than ever.

 Today we take photos, call our family and travel around the world.
 These are all taken for granted and expected.
 These key components of our lives were all shaped by the Victorians and the inventions which took place within the Victorian times.

 For Children growing up through the Victorian era life had a sense of excitement as new inventions brought about new opportunities.
 Below you will find some of the most key developments in terms of inventions from the Victorian era.